riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Presets.md

 `To Edit the  preset settings   , you must follow the following steps`

 1. Go to the Presets page
-2. Choose a preset from the preset cards and choose a preset configuration group (Audio,Branding)
+2. Choose a preset from the preset cards and choose a preset configuration group (Audio,Branding,.......)
 3. Edit the preset settings details then click on the save button
 4. The preset settings will be changed successfully